hisr2024/BhriguWelt/frontend/README.md

 The `frontend/` workspace now contains a production-ready Next.js application that surfaces every Bhrigu Samhita engine (horoscope, past-life, future, matchmaking, and Śaka calendar conversion).
-It is designed to deploy directly to Vercel while consuming the Python backend hosted on Render (or any HTTPS URL you provide via an environment variable).
+It is designed to deploy directly to Vercel while consuming the Python backend hosted on Railway (or any HTTPS URL you provide via an environment variable).
 The UI is intentionally bold—glassmorphic panels, gradients, and multi-page navigation that stay legible for seekers of every age.
 Language support now spans English, Hindi, Spanish, and Tamil with